bobleesj/learn-swift-with-bob/course/functional-swift/intro-closure-part2.md

-# Closures vs Functions (Part 2)
+# Intro to Closures Part 2
 ## Introduction
-In the previous lesson, you've learned how to create a closure.
-Now, you are going to create a function that both use it as a parameter, and even returns it.
+Welcome to Lesson 2 of Intro to Functional Swift.
+In the previous lesson, you've learned how to create a closure block with various forms.
+Today, you will learn how to create a special function.
+It not only takes a closure block as its parameter and but also returns it.

 ## Problem
 Can you pass/return a function/functions to a function?

-### Review
+## Review
 Add two numbers using a closure

 ```swift